In just a few short weeks, we are going to be heading to Disneyland!

 When we went after my senior year of high school, my little brother wore some Crocs.
 They were comfortable, but his feet got so burned through the holes.
 It was actually kind of funny.
 So you may even want to consider putting sunscreen on your feet if they aren’t closed toes.

 My sister, Cindy, just told me about these Sanuk Sling Yoga Flip Flops.
 Her friend wore them in Disneyland, and she raved about them.
-Cindy just bought some from Disney, and I’m going to be a copy cat and buy some too.
-Apparently you don’t even need to break them in.
-I can’t wait!
-They are actually based in Southern California.
-I also saw that on Jane.com for today and tomorrow (June 23 and 24th) you can get similar shoes for about $18!
+Cindy just bought some from Disney, so I bought some too!

 I’ve also heard great things about the Sketchers Go Walk line.
 My mom bought some on clearance awhile ago, and she loves them – they have a memory foam liner which apparently is really comfortable and great for walking.
 I’d love to get a pair!